 During the fifteenth century the church underwent a number of changes.
 The roof was by this point glazed with Cornish slate, the same type of tiles used on Barry Castle and St Baruc's Chapel on the Barry Island.
 The chancel was rebuilt owing to subsidence and a Perpendicular door was erected.
 It seems that St Nicholas also benefited from a fifteenth century innovation, the rood screen.
 The chancel arch was rebuilt in a flat, pointed style, possibly to accommodate the rood screen.
 It has been ascertained from recovered fragments of interior plaster that the church would have been decorated with the usual medieval wall paintings in red ocher which was whitewashed over during the Reformation; the rood screen and church itself would have been painted and colourful.
 It seems likely that the church yard during the medieval period only had one wall with the other boundaries being earth banks and ditches.
 Most of the burials were located to the south of the church yard, some were marked by rough slabs.
 There is evidence for a glebe within the vacinity - this was land allocated to the parish priest for his subsistence.
 The priest's actual living was literally provided for by the community and the tithe was traditionally ten percent of crops and animal produce in addition to the glebe land.

 (St Nicholas church as it stands today)

-This in itself is worthy of consideration.
 We know that Roman materials were re-used throughout Britain during the medieval period, but the frequency of their medieval associations within the Barry area suggest that the Roman supply depot at Glan-Y-Mor must have been well known during the medieval period and perhaps in a good state of preservation with the deliberate act of pilfering it of building materials the main factor in its reduced and forgotten state, as was no doubt the case for many of Roman Britain's fine buildings'.